Football1995/RUSE-MODS/README.md

 ### Price

-- Admininistration Building multiplied by 1.2x
+- Admininistration Building multiplied by 2.4x

 ### Misc

 - Supply Depots have an infinite resource supply (convoy is 1/10s, rather than 3/30s due to workaround)
+- Admininistration Building income increased by 2x

 <br>